MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

         ```

 2. ```def test_lesson_transcript_not_found()```
-Tests whether the app correctly returns not found when the lesson_id is not found in the database
+Tests whether the app correctly returns 'not found' error when the lesson_id is not found in the database when generating video lecture transcripts for the lesson.
     - Passed Inputs:
         -
         ```